 So I was super excited to be invited to the Perfect Bacon Bowl Breakfast at the super fun Ellen’s StarDust Diner only a few train stops away. (full disclosure: while there, I ate a lot of free bacon, and I left with a free sample of the product).

-We ate bacon bowls filled with eggs (awesome for me – -I’m on the Atkins diet (don’t ask!), bacon filled with crab meat salad, and I watch friends like Gay NYC Dad and The Can Can eat Perfect Bacon Bowls filled with slated caramel ice cream.
+We ate bacon bowls filled with eggs (awesome for me – -I’m on the Atkins diet (don’t ask!), bacon filled with crab meat salad, and I watched friends like Gay NYC Dad and The Can Can eat Perfect Bacon Bowls filled with slated caramel ice cream.
 Sounds awesome, looks awesome, tasted awesome.

 BUT – (you knew there had to be a but, didn’t you?) in addition to being a bad Jew, I am also a cynic.
 So I figured that the perfect looking Bacon Bowls at the event would not be so perfect when I tried it at home.
 Which, it being Shabbat the next day, I did.